wpilibsuite/frc-docs/source/docs/software/vscode-overview/creating-robot-program.rst

 After successfully creating your project, VS Code will give the option of opening the project as shown below.
 We can choose to do that now or later by typing :kbd:`Ctrl+K` then :kbd:`Ctrl+O` (or just :kbd:`Command+O` on macOS) and select the folder where we saved our project.

-.. note:: Due to a known issue it is recommended to choose :guilabel:`Yes (new window)`. :ref:`here <docs/yearly-overview/known-issues:WPILib VS Code extension not loaded after creating new project or importing>`
+.. note:: Due to a known issue it is recommended to choose :guilabel:`Yes (new window)`. :ref:`docs/yearly-overview/known-issues:WPILib VS Code extension not loaded after creating new project or importing`

 Once opened we will see the project hierarchy on the left.
 Double clicking on the file will open that file in the editor.